MatteoLarrode/Internet_FreedomOfSpeech/README.md

 ## Intro

-I am passionate about both political science and technology, so I grew interested in the effect of the rise and diffusion of new technologies on international relations.
-One particular topic that fascinates me is the relationship between internet use, especially activity on social networks, and freedom of speech.
+A growing body of literature is interested in the effect of the rise and diffusion of new technologies on international relations.
+One particular topic we are interested in is the relationship between internet use, especially activity on social networks, and freedom of speech.

 Social media platforms have fundamentally transformed the landscape of social and political movements.
 They have allowed individuals to bypass